 What happens in the session?

 Pupils will become reporters writing a newspaper all about Life in Roman Brighton.
-Investigate the death of a local woman, uncover what life was like before the Romans, interview a local Roman resident and get to see some Roman artefacts up close.
+Investigate the death of a local woman, uncover what life was like before the Romans, interview a local Romano British resident and get to see some Roman artefacts up close.

 School sessions timings

 - 10.15-11.15am – Museum Learning Assistant led session in gallery

 11.15-11:30am – recommended independent time in gallery

 - 11.45am-12:45pm – Museum Learning Assistant led session in gallery